charithe/mnemosyne/README.md

 **Work in progress**

-A Memcache binary protocol client designed to improve observability and bounded execution times.
+A Memcache binary protocol client designed to improve observability and provide bounded execution times.

 Usage
 -----